 The merchant may feel safe that crypto doesn’t go through their accounts if they are not licensed to accept it.
 Instead, it goes through an exchange, which is fully compliant with the applicable regulations, settling in the blockchain afterward.
 All this process happens within moments of time, so a crypto payment settles as easily as a regular credit/debit card payment.
 It happens automatically so neither the customer nor the merchant has to be crypto-savvy or handle the advanced technical side of the blockchain.

-CEX.IO operates in 99% of countries of the world, including 48 states of the US.
-We understand the need for regulations and actively cooperate with authorities to protect our users and partners.
+CEX.IO operates in 99% of countries of the world, including over 30 states of the U.S. We understand the need for regulations and actively cooperate with authorities to protect our users and partners.
 Crypto technology evolves every day but we still need to be aware of its inherent risks.
 It’s much safer for a merchant to delegate dealing with the crypto ins and outs to a professional service provider.

 The hot debate around El Salvador’s case indicates the increased interest in crypto adoption around the world.
 In fact, about 80 countries are now at the stage of considering or pursuing the implementation of CBDC (central bank digital currencies).